melissavoirol/monCV/README.md

 ### Install development environment

-- Download and install Node.js to get npm:
-* [Node.js] - A platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-It allows to run JavaScript outside of the browser.
+- Download and install [Node.js] (it allows to run JavaScript outside of the browser) to get npm:

 - Use npm to install yeoman (project skeletons generator - scaffolding), bower (web dependencies manager) and grunt (task runner):
 ```sh
 $ npm install -g yo bower grunt-cli
 ```

-- Use npm to install the desired yeoman generator:
+- Use npm to install the desired [yeoman generator]:
 ```sh
 $ npm install -g generator-webapp
 ```
-* [Yeoman generator]

-- Download and install GitHub Windows to get yo:
+- Download and install [GitHub Windows] to get yo
-* [GitHub Windows]

 ## Create a new project

-- Create project folder in the directory C:\Users\username\Documents\GitHub
+- Create project folder in the default GitHub directory

 > Example: C:\Users\melissa.voirol\Documents\GitHub\monCV

 - Open Git Shell from your project directory:

-- Use yeoman generator to scaffold a new application:
+1. Use yeoman generator to scaffold a new application:
 ```sh
 $ yo webapp
 ```

-* Select Bootstrap.
+2. Select Bootstrap

 ## Sign up for GitHub

-- Suscribe a GitHub account
+- Suscribe a [GitHub] account
-* [GitHub]

-- Create a new repository like myproject.github.io
+- Create a new repository

 > Example: melissavoirol.github.io